 Keywords: Analog Computations, Complexity, Computability.
 Participants: Olivier Bournez, Daniel Graça, Emmanuel Hainry.

 There are many ways to model analog computers.
 Unifying those models is therefore a crucial matter as opposed to the discrete case, as there is no property stating that those models are equivalent.
 It is possible to distinguish two groups in these models: on one side, continuous time models; on the other side, discrete-time models working on continuous structures as a model derived from Turing machines.
-The first group contains in particular some sets of functions defined by Moore in [66].
+The first group contains in particular some sets of functions defined by Moore in [79].
 The main representative of the second group are the real computable functions and a subclass of this set: the set of elementary computable functions.

 There are few comparisons between classes of functions from the first group and from the second group, and in particular, there were almost no result of equality.
+Those different models can however be described using a common formalism: continuous time dynamical systems.